johnnyy5929/sep11-freedom-project/tool/learning-log.md

 	},
 })
 `````
-What this code does is that when there idle the frame will be an amount, if it is jump it will be 8 and if you are running it between 4-7.
+What this code does is that when there is idle the frame will be an amount, if it is jump it will be 8 and if you are running it between 4-7.

 ![hi](Screenshot_3-11-2024_193255_kaboomjs.com.jpeg)
-As you can see it shows that the frame is 8 and that the charcter is jumping.
+As you can see it shows that the frame is 8 and that the character is jumping.

 ![j](Screenshot_3-11-2024_193246_kaboomjs.com.jpeg)
 As you can see in this, it shows that it is idle and the frame is 0-4 and that it says ouch after they touch the ground.
 These were the codes I learned for LL3 and I will be learning more for LL4.